 That doesn’t require a revolution.
 Because revolutionary change is, by and large, focused on achieving a specific end goal.
-Instead what’s needed are guidance points manufacturers can keep sight of, and tools which support evolution at pace with the world around us.
+Instead, what’s needed are guidance points manufacturers can keep sight of, and tools that support evolution at pace with the world around us.
 Thankfully, these are ingredients to success that are also available in the here and now.

 Meet the author

 Never miss a story like this.
 Get them delivered to your inbox once a month.